-Adults who have not graduated from high school may obtain a Certificate of Educational Competency by passing the GED® tests.
-The four tests, covering mathematics, social studies, science, and literature, are administered by the Assessment Center.
-Students seeking assistance preparing for the exams should refer to the Admissions Information section under Admission to ABE/GED®.
+Adults who have not graduated from high school may obtain a Certificate of Educational Competency by passing mathematics, social studies, science and literature tests administered by the Assessment Center.
+Students seeking assistance in preparing for these exams should contact Adult Basic Education in the Transitional Studies department.